 Design

-The green is like nothing else — deep, uneven, alive.
+The green is like nothing else.
 No two pieces match.
-The secret is in the glaze, and the secret has stayed in one family for four hundred years.
+The glaze formula has stayed in one family for four hundred years at the end of the salt road.

 Tamegroute is a small town in the Draa Valley, 18 kilometres south of Zagora.
 Its importance far exceeds its size.
 The Zawiya Nassiriya — a religious brotherhood founded in the 17th century — established a library here that once held thousands of manuscripts, including Qurans written on gazelle skin, astronomical treatises, and works of Sufi philosophy.
 A selection is displayed in a small museum.
 The pages are illuminated in gold and lapis lazuli.